bugtamer/areca-backup/docs/user/tutorial1.md

 Areca allows you to group your configurations so they will be easier to manage.

-To create your first group, go to the "Edit" menu and select "New Group".
+To create your first group, go to the "`Edit`" menu and select "`New Group`".

 ![](./images/new_grp.jpg)

 A new window will appear, asking for a group name and description.
-Enter "My First Backup Group" as group name.
+Enter "`My First Backup Group`" as group name.

 ![](./images/new_grp2.jpg)

-... and click the "Save" button.
+... and click the "`Save`" button.

 Your new group magically appears in the main window :